oladri-renuka/oladri-renuka/README.md

 ---

 Interested in collaborating on LLM systems, agentic architectures, reasoning failure analysis, or production ML systems.
-Open to full-time roles and research assistant positions starting 2027.
+Open to full-time roles New Grad roles - 2027.